Style

 would result

-in the following, fully-prefixed rule: mylib-HelloBtn a { color: blue }
+in the following, fully-prefixed rule: mylib-HelloBtn a { color: green }

 Class isolation (<Component mode="vanish"...